djbrieck/brieckspro/content/posts/thunderbolt-1-2-to-thunderbolt3/index.md

 draft: true
 ---

-## Problem: I need faster usb ports on a vintage 2011 MacBook Pro that has Thunderbolt 1 what are my options?
+## Problem: I need faster usb ports on a vintage MacBook Pro that has Thunderbolt 1 what are my options?

 For example, I have been using a MacBook Pro Late 2011.
-The slow USB 2 speed is one of my largest problem areas on this system.
+The slow USB 2 speed is one of my largest problem areas on this system especially when doing backups to external hard drives.

 I realized my machine has a Thunderbolt port, that I had been using primarily as a mini display port to just connect an external display.
-This is a first generation Thunderbolt port, so it can go up to 10Gbit/s, which should be more than enough speed to enable a 5Gbit/s blue USB 3 port.
+This is a first generation Thunderbolt port, so it can go up to 10Gbit/s, which should be more than enough speed to enable a 5Gbit/s USB 3 port.
-And that is the port I need since most of my external backup hard drives now have USB 3 connectivity.
+And that is the port I need since nearly all of my external backup hard drives now have USB 3 connectivity.
-And now it's not cost-effective to try and find firewire 800 external enclosures.
+And now it's not cost-effective to try and find firewire 800 external enclosures nor worth it since USB3 is significantly faster.
-USB 3+ including USB-C is the next standard for fast external drives and generally offers faster performance and enables possibilities for using high-performance SSD drives.
+USB 3+ including USB-C is the standard for fast external drives and generally offers faster performance and enables using high-performance SSD drives.

 I started looking around for things I could connect to allow me to add some faster usb 3 ports.
 I was thinking small like a dongle, I should be able to grab a Thunderbolt to USB 3 adapter, really basic simple and should be economical right since Thunderbolt is pretty old standard now.